“This webpage is not available”. Here is every webmaster’s nightmare. Just reading this sentence, I’m sure you feel a little panicky, right?

 The champion.
 The king.
 Number one.
-Call him whatever you want.
+Call it whatever you want.
 Coming Soon Page & Maintenance Mode is THE WordPress “Coming Soon” plugin.

 The one with the most important number of active installations, according to the official WordPress directory.
 You read it right: over a million of them.

-His critics?
-Even if you look hard enough, you're gonna have a hard time finding any.
-Out of 3,823 reviews registered at the time of writing this article, 3,762 people had given it a maximum rating of 5 stars.
+Its critics?
+Even if you look hard enough, you’re gonna have a hard time finding any.
+Out of more than 4,000 reviews registered at the time of writing this article, 3,905 people had given it a maximum rating of 5 stars.

 Brad, my collegue at WPMarmite, is one of the best salespeople for this plugin.
-“He does me a favour on every site I launch,” he explains.
-Super complete, it has never stopped improving (with a very big overhaul last year).
-Anyway, good.”
+“It does me a favour on every site I launch,” he explains.
+“Very complete, it has never stopped improving.
+I mean, it’s awesome!”.

-Let's dive into the paid version of this extension to check this out.
+Let’s dive into the features of this very popular plugin.

-- The countless options offered: all the basics of a good WordPress Coming Soon page are there: contact form, background customization, adding a counter, social network buttons, SEO and CSS management.
+- The countless options offered in the pro version.
+All the basics of a good WordPress Coming Soon page are there: contact form, background customization, timer, social network buttons, SEO and CSS management.
 You can also go much further thanks to numerous animation effects.

 - Ease of use: the plugin is very easy to use.
-The drag and drop system to manage the location of its sections (titles, logos, forms etc.) is well done.
+The drag and drop system to manage the area of its sections (titles, logos, forms, etc.) is well done.
 No need to touch the code to use the tool.

-- The ready-made demos – with superb design – to speed up the process of creating your Coming Soon page.
+- The ready-made demos – with beautiful design – to speed up the process of creating your Coming Soon page.
 However, there are very few in the free version (4 in total for Coming Soon & Maintenance pages).

-- The ability to create a secret URL for your client to access his site under construction.
-How awesome, to show the progress of a project!
+- The possibility to create a secret URL for your client to access his site under construction.
+Great to show the progress of a project!

 What I liked less

-- “I would have liked the plugin to use the customizer rather than a home-made interface,” Alex had explained to me before this test.
-I'm validating his point of view.
-Note also: the builder's rather austere interface.
+- “I would have liked the plugin to use the customizer rather than a home-made interface” Alex had explained to me before this test.
+I agree with him.

-Brad, you didn't lie to me 😉 Coming Soon Page & Maintenance Mode does the job very well.
-Not to be missed in the paid version (starting at $29), it works with all WordPress themes.
+Brad, you didn’t lie. 😉 Coming Soon Page & Maintenance Mode does the job very well.
+Not to be missed in the paid version, it works with all WordPress themes.

-Warning: if it does good services in free version, it is necessarily (much) more limited (no builder, no social network buttons, no Google Fonts, no contact form).
+Warning: if it helps in free version, it is necessarily (much) more limited (no social network buttons, no countdown, no contact form).
 To generate leads, go premium.

 2. WP Maintenance Mode

-After the famous Coming Soon Page & Maintenance Mode by SeedProd, I present to you another giant of the sector: WP Maintenance Mode.
+After the famous Coming Soon Page & Maintenance Mode by SeedProd, here is another giant: WP Maintenance Mode.

-The latter has no less than 700,000 active installations.
-On the other hand, it is rated less well (4.5 stars out of 5) than its competitor and does not have a paid version.
+It has no less than 800,000 active installations.
+On the other hand, it is rated less well (4.3 stars out of 5) than its competitor and does not have a paid version.

-- The essential features are there: contact form, countdown timer, social network buttons, newsletter subscription.
+- The essential features are there: contact form, countdown, social network buttons, newsletter subscription.

 - The chatbot: a kind of virtual assistant that offers to collect your email address to let you know when the site is launched, or is back after a short maintenance time.
 That’s original.
 As far as efficiency is concerned, we remain a little dubious, because it’s quite intrusive.
 Judge for yourself.